 MyWallSt Platform Differentiators

 MyWallSt is an extremely straightforward and inexpensive stock picking service.
-Considering that the platform has a strong record of picking companies that double in value, the price tag of just $80 per year is surprisingly low.
-The investment theses behind MyWallSt’s picks are approachable even for beginner investors.
+Considering that the platform has a strong record of picking companies that double in value, the price tag of just $100 per year is surprisingly low.
+The investment theses behind MyWallSt’s picks are approachable even for new investors.

-The biggest downside to this service is that it doesn’t offer any stop loss guidance.
-Investors should approach stocks recommended by MyWallSt with a clear exit strategy if the pick turns out poorly.
+The biggest downside to this service is that it doesn’t offer any stop loss or exit guidance.
+Investors should approach stocks recommended by MyWallSt with a strategy for what to do if the pick turns out poorly.
+It’s also important to keep in mind that MyWallSt leans heavily towards tech stock investing and doesn’t worry about diversification.
+Investors should be aware of this and structure their portfolios accordingly.

 What Type Of Trader Is MyWallSt Best For?

 MyWallSt is best for long-term investors who want help picking high-growth stocks.
-While MyWallSt is approachable and geared towards entry-level investors, its picks have proven to be very good.
-So, experienced investors can benefit from this service’s recommendations as well.
+The service is approachable and geared towards helping new investors level up their investing game.
+At the same time, MyWallSt’s handpicked stocks have historically performed very well.
+So experienced investors can benefit from this service’s recommendations as well.
 The annual subscription price is very low, especially compared to the historical returns MyWallSt has generated.

 - Excellent track record far exceeds S&P 500